 Day Tours, Island Hopping, and Diving activities

-Guests can join day tours to water parks, museums, cultural centers, island-hopping, and diving activities as long as they pre-book online with accredited operators.
+Guests can join day tours to water parks, museums, cultural centers, island-hopping in the Philippines, and diving activities as long as they pre-book online with accredited operators.

 Public Beaches - For residents only